That awesome hike you have planned in the mountains is sure to tire your dog out! But what if it rains? Or if you sprain your ankle?

 11 Ways To Tire Out A Dog In A Small Space

-These are some of the best ways to work your dog’s body and brain indoors.
+These are some of the best ways we’ve found to work your dog’s body and brain indoors:

 1. Rotate The Toys

 Do you keep your dog’s same old toys hanging around all the time?
 Stop it!
-Your dog will show much more interest in playing with toys that are new to him.
+Your dog will show much more interest in playing with toys that are new to her.

 You don’t need to spend money on new toys all the time.
-Just hide the ones he hasn’t paid attention to for a while and then surprise him with them a few weeks later.
+Just hide the ones she hasn’t paid attention to for a while and then surprise her with them a few weeks later.

-If he’s an enthusiastic toy lover (like our Honey), he’ll do a good job of tiring himself out just by jumping around with his long, lost toy.
+If she’s an enthusiastic toy lover (like our Honey), she’ll do a good job of tiring herself out just by jumping around with her long, lost toy.

 READ MORE ⇒ How To Take A Cross Country Trip With Pets